rhysbrooks1/CS321-002-s25-team-09/README.md

 ### 3.1.2 Data Wrangling Program
 While using a text editor to wrangle the data is feasible for one file, it would be infeasible if you have to do that for hundreds or thousands of log files.
-So for this project, please write java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as decsribed above.
-You can use regular experessions nuilt into Java to accomplish the task.
+So for this project, please write a Java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as described above.
+You can use regular expressions built into Java to accomplish the task.

-Note that we have include the final wrangled file so you can diff your output with the final form to verify the correctness.
-Including the warangled log file allows team members to proceed with other parts of the project sooner!
+Note that we have include the final wrangled file so you can `diff` your output with the final form to verify the correctness.
+Including the wrangled log file also allows team members to proceed with other parts of the project sooner!

 ### 3.2.
 Problem